MileHacker Logo

 Planning Your Sightseeing

-Many of Lucca's attractions are close together, especially within the city walls, making it ideal for walking or cycling exploration.
-Consider purchasing a combined ticket if you plan to visit multiple towers or museums for potential savings.
+Many of Lucca's attractions are close together, especially within the city walls, making it ideal for hiking or biking exploration.
+Consider purchasing a combined ticket if you plan to visit multiple towers or museums for cost-saving possibilities.

 • Consider booking tickets for popular attractions like the Towers in advance during peak season to save time.

-• Wear comfortable walking shoes; Lucca's charm is best explored on foot.
+• Have on comfortable shoes for walking; Lucca's charm is best explored on foot.

 • Stay hydrated, especially in summer.
 Carry water during your explorations.